-Trocedures Menu item Procedure (include any finishing off of the food such as sear in pan) Slice uncooked rolled chicken breast portions 3 cm thick from frozen.
-E.g. Rolled Chicken breast Package and vacuum seal individually.
-Dreast 3.
+Menu item examples Procedure (including finishing off the food - such as searing in a pan) Rolled chicken breast Category 1 Slice uncooked rolled chicken breast portions 3 cm thick from frozen.
+Package and vacuum-seal individually.
 Defrost overnight in the fridge.
-Category 1 4.
-Check water is at 64°C. 5.
-Add a maximum of 10 bags per water bath.
-6. Cook in water bath at 64°C for a minimum 1 hour and 43 minutes - remember to set time!
-7. Hold hot in the water bath at 64°C. Discard any portions left in water bath at end of service.
-E.g. Salmon fillet Single serve chilled raw salmon pieces are individually packaged with 1 tablespoon of butter and sage.
-Category 2 2.
+Check the water is at 64 °C. Add a maximum 10 bags per water bath.
+Cook in water bath at 64 °C for a minimum 1 hour and 43 minutes - remember to set a timer!
+Hold hot in the water bath at 64 °C. Discard any portions left in the water bath at the end of service.
+Salmon fillet Category 2 Single serve chilled raw salmon pieces are individually packaged with 1 tablespoon of butter and sage.
 Seal and make sure air is removed.
-3. Check water is at 60°C. 4.
-Cook in water bath at 60°C for a minimum 44 minutes - remember to set timer!
-5. Cool in the Cool room 1 in single layers on top shelf for at least 55 min.
-6. Label with today's date.
-7. Reheat in water bath 60°C for up to 4 hours, no more than 5 bags per water bath.
-8. Remove from package.
-9. Pan sear prior to serving.
-10. Discard any portions left in the water bath after 4 hours.
-1.2.
-Electrically persons for in the fraction battle arter 1 floate.
+Check water is at 60 °C. Cook in water bath for a minimum 44 minutes - remember to set a timer!
+Cool in the cool room in a single layer on the top shelf for at least 55 minutes.
+Label with today's date.
+Reheat in water bath at 60 °C for up to 4 hours, no more than 5 bags per water bath.
+Remove from package.

-Package two burgers per pack, side by side and measure each is 2cm thick.
-E.g. Beef burger 2.
-Seal and make sure air removed.
-3. Check water is at 55°C. Category 1 4.
-Add a maximum of 10 bags per water bath.
-5. Cook in water bath 55°C for 4 hours and 10 minutes - remember to set timer!
-6. Cool in ice bath for at least 45 min, label with today's date and stored in Fridge 1.
-7. Reheat in water bath at 55°C for up to 4 hours, with no more than 10 bags per water bath.
-8. Remove from package.
 Pan sear prior to serving.
-10. Discard any portions left in the water bath after 4 hours.
-1. Package fillet individually with marinade.
-E.g. Kangaroo fillet Seal and make sure air is removed.
-Check water is at 56°C. Category 2 4.
-Cook in water bath at 56°C for a minimum 2 hours and 27 minutes -Remember to set timer!
-5. Label with today's date.
-6. Cool in an ice bath 1 for at least 35 min.
-7. Reheat in water bath at 56°C for up to 4 hours, no more than 5 bags per water bath.
+Discard any portions left in the water bath after 4 hours.
+Beef burger Category 1 Package two burgers per pack, side by side, and measure each as 2 cm thick.
+Seal and make sure air is removed.
+Check water is at 55 °C. Add a maximum of 10 bags per water bath.
+Cook in water bath at 55 °C for 4 hours and 10 minutes - remember to set a timer!
+Cool in an ice bath for at least 45 minutes, label with today's date and store in the fridge.
+Reheat in water bath for at 55 °C for up to 4 hours, with no more than 10 bags per water bath.
+Remove package.
+Pan sear prior to serving.
+Discard any portions left in the water bath after 4 hours Kangaroo fillet Category 2 Package the fillet individually with marinade.
+Seal and make sure air is removed.
+Check water is at 56 °C. Cook in water bath at 56 °C for a minimum of 2 hours and 27 minutes - remember to set a timer!
+Label with today's date.
+Cool in an ice bath for at least 35 minutes.
+Reheat in water bath at 56 °C for up to 4 hours, with no more than 5 bags per water bath.
 Remove from package.
 Pan sear prior to serving.
 Discard any portions left in the water bath after 4 hours.